CEO quits as LSE tries to draw line under management row

 But the Frenchman and former investment banker was unable to seal a merger with Deutsche Boerse, the exchange’s third attempt at an Anglo-German tie up.

+One dispute between Rolet and the board centred on who would represent the LSE on an important City advisory group on Brexit.
+But supporters of Rolet say that turning around the exchange in such a major way inevitably ruffled feathers.

+“Rolet has been an outstanding CEO and has created incredible value for shareholders and positioned the business in a remarkable way,” said Alasdair Haynes, CEO of rival Aquis Exchange.

-TCI had called on the Bank of England (BoE) and the Financial Conduct Authority to replace Brydon.
+TCI had called on the Bank of England (BoE) and the FCA to replace Brydon.

-But in a strong rebuff to TCI founder Christopher Hohn, BoE Governor Mark Carney said on Tuesday the LSE’s succession plans should remain in place and that he was “mystified” by the spat, effectively sealing Rolet’s fate.
+But in a strong rebuff to TCI’s Hohn, BoE Governor Mark Carney said on Tuesday the LSE’s succession plans should remain in place and that he was “mystified” by the spat, effectively sealing Rolet’s fate.

-The LSE said it had now asked TCI to withdraw its request for a shareholder meeting.
+The LSE board accused Hohn in a letter on Wednesday of pursuing a “highly personalised campaign”.

-“If TCI does not withdraw its requisition in full, the board intends to publish a shareholder circular confirming among other things the date of the general meeting at which the proposed resolution or resolutions will be put,” the LSE said.
+The LSE said if TCI does not withdraw its call for a shareholder meeting, it will publish a circular no later than Nov.
+30 confirming among other things the date of the general meeting at which the proposed resolution or resolutions will be put.

-Additional reporting by Simon Jessop; Editing by Louise Heavens and Mark Potter
+Additional reporting by Ben Martin and Maiya Keidan; Editing by Mark Potter and David Evans